ruwanwija/E-Commerce/README.md

 # Server
     1.Create a get product details controller in products-controller file 2.Create a route for the get product details in product-router file

+## Shopping view cart component implementation

+# Server
+    1.Create cart.js models and implement the cart model 2.Create cart controller in the shop controller folder and create the controllers 3.Create a cart route and connect the cart controller 4.Connect the cart router into the server.js file

+# Client
+    1.Create a cart slice file in the shop slice folder and implement the cart slice login 2.Connect the store.js file in the cart slice.js file 3.Wrap the header button on the Sheet
+    4.Create a cart-wrapper and cart items content component 5.Connect the cart wrapper in tp the header file and design the cart-wrapper file 6.Create a add to cart function in the product-tile component 7.Design and implement the logic in cart item content 8.Create a function when press the "Add to cart" button on product details component add to the cart

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.